botanarede/beddel/docs/architecture/api-reference.md

 #### `registerCallback(name: string, callback: CallbackFn): void`

-Register a lifecycle callback for streaming hooks.
+Register a lifecycle callback for streaming hooks (used by `chat` primitive).

 ```typescript
 import { registerCallback } from 'beddel';